FelixHohne/CS-2112-Final-Project-Felix-Hohne-and-Shiyuan-Huang/README.md

 Our Final Project required approximately 10,000 lines of Java code.

 It involved creating a simulation of a world of animals called critters that can move around, eat food, attack one another, reproduce, and evolve.
 These critters move on a 2-D hexagonal grid; when they move or perform actions, they use energy.
 When they run out of energy, they die and become food for other critters.
 The genome of each critter includes a program that determines what each critter does each turn under specific conditions.
 When critters mate or bud, this program is copied over to its offspring, possibly with mutations.
+Depending on the situation, Manna from Heaven, food added at random intervals to random tiles, will be available to critters.

 We implemented: